ActiveLogin/ActiveLogin.Authentication/README.md

 ## Projects & Packages overview

-CI-builds from main of all packages are available in [our Azure DevOps Artifacts feed](https://dev.azure.com/activesolution/ActiveLogin/_packaging?_a=feed&feed=ActiveLogin-CI).
+CI-builds from main of all packages are available in our [GitHub Packages feed](https://github.com/orgs/ActiveLogin/packages).

 | Project | Description | NuGet | Downloads |
 | ------- | ----------- | ----  | --------- |